 Emotional design goes beyond usability by incorporating delight, personalization, and storytelling elements.
 For example, apps like Duolingo use playful animations and rewards to make language learning more enjoyable.
 This creates a sense of accomplishment and encourages users to use the app.

-Mapping the user journey is an essential step in creating a user centered design.
+Mapping the user journey is essential in creating a user-centered design.
 It visualizes the entire user experience when interacting with your product.
 A well-crafted user journey map highlights pain points, opportunities, and emotional touchpoints, providing valuable insights for improving the user experience.

 Here’s how to map the user journey effectively: